Skip to main content

 The Myth of "No Pain: No Gain" 😫

-For years, I observed a patient, Jennifer (not her real name), struggle to push through a persistent knee pain.
+For years, I observed a patient, Jennifer (not her real name), struggle to push through persistent knee pain.
 In her late 30s, she juggled a busy corporate career and a passion for staying active.
 Every squat caused her knee to pinch.
 She thought she just needed to build strength, so she hired a certified personal trainer at her local gym.
 They focused on leg presses and lunges, but the pain grew worse, eventually making it difficult for her to walk down stairs to her office.

 When Jennifer finally sat with me, she was frustrated and defeated, and her injury worsened.
 The health lesson here is vital: You cannot build strength on top of dysfunction.
 Jennifer didn’t have a weakness problem; she had a joint mechanics problem. 🦴